chrisdewa/dpytools/README.md

 # dpytools
-Toolset to speed up developing discord bots using discord.py
+Collection of tools to speed up developing discord bots using discord.py

 # Features
 - Easy to read typehinted code
 - Active development

 ## Main components
-- checks
+- checks - commands' checks
-- commands
+- commands - Commands that are so frequent, why code them every time when you can just import them from dpytools
-- menus
+- menus - Reaction menus to improve your commands
-- parsers
+- parsers - Functions and converters for use as typehints in command arguments so that you don't have to deal with parsing

 # Instalation
 Install the latest version of the library with pip.